Coronavirus Update: Cosumnes River College to temporarily close campus

 Concerns over the novel coronavirus (COVID-19) prompted the Los Rios Community College District to temporarily close all of their campuses, including Cosumnes River College, on March 18.

-To date, there are no confirmed COVID-19 cases among Los Rios students and staff, according to a Los Rios press statement.
+To date, there are no confirmed COVID-19 cases among students and staff, according to a Los Rios press statement.

 “However, the rapidly changing community dynamics, particularly over the last 24 hours, and the lack of adequate testing to verify our communities’ health status, have made it clear that we must take proactive steps to ensure the health of students and employees,” officials stated.